Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

 \textbf{\textit{Simple Voice Changers.}} A voice-parameter-based voice changer could serve as an extra layer on top of an RVC-based voice changer to allow for further customization in creating a unique voice (T1, T8).
 Also, pulling understandable parameters from the RVC-based voice changer model to feed a more basic parameter-based voice changer, then modifying the current voice using these parameters could create an approximation that maintains characteristics of the original voice (T1).

 \textbf{\textit{Visualizing the journey to a goal.}} To emphasize the goal as a direction rather than an impression to be perfected, we worked with experts and trainees to determine methods for visualizing the journey towards the goal voice model.
-Among important features mentioned by trainees and experts were (1) voice parameter measurements of the model, such as pitch, resonance, and pitch range (T1, T5, T7, T9, T10 and E1, E4, E5, E6), (2) effort, difficulty, and time approximations representing the current voice's distance from the model (T3, T6), and (3) milestone models as ``steps'' to the model (T3).
-To understand the current voice's distance from the model, we discussed (1) merging models between the trainee's current voice and the model voice with varying weights, reducing the current voice weight for increments closer to the model (T3), (2) using voice models that are not directly the end-goal, but currently emulate-able by the trainee for practice in the direction of the goal model (T5, T8), and presenting the journey in a gamified way, such as milestones and rewards used in language-learning applications like Duolingo (T1, T2, T10 and E6).
+Among important features mentioned by trainees and experts were (1) voice parameter measurements of the model, such as pitch, resonance, and pitch range (T1, T5, T7, T9, T10 and E1, E4, E5, E6), (2) effort, difficulty, and time approximations representing the current voice's distance from the model (T3, T6), and (3) milestone models as ``steps'' to the model (T3). \hazel{Some trainees mentioned that such journey visualization would allow more personalized target setting (T1, T2), with scaling difficulty as they progress in the training (T8, T9).} To understand the current voice's distance from the model, we discussed (1) merging models between the trainee's current voice and the model voice with varying weights, reducing the current voice weight for increments closer to the model (T3), (2) using voice models that are not directly the end-goal, but currently emulate-able by the trainee for practice in the direction of the goal model (T5, T8), and presenting the journey in a gamified way, such as milestones and rewards used in language-learning applications like Duolingo (T1, T2, T10 and E6).